typesandtimes/tale/_drafts/decades.md

 On the side of vernacular culture, arguing for the `00` years, stood Kaiser Wilhelm II of Germany,[^kaiser] the Wellesley College president,[^colleges] and --- most importantly --- the common man.
 One such common man articulated his position on the "great secular event" of the turn of the century as a populist backlash to "the abacists":

 > Shall we wait now a whole year for 1901, at the behest of the abacists?
 No, we will not pass over the significant year 1900, which is stamped with the great secular change, but with cheers we will welcome it and the new century.
-The 1900 men, who compose the vast majority of the people, say to their opponents: 'We freely admit that the century you have in your mind, the artificial century, begins in 1901, but the natural century (which we prefer) begins in 1900.'[^abacists]
+The 1900 men, who compose the vast majority of the people, say to their opponents: "We freely admit that the century you have in your mind, the artificial century, begins in 1901, but the natural century (which we prefer) begins in 1900."[^abacists]

+In the end, with the intelligentsia on their side the Ordinals won the debate on centuries, as long as the ordinally-specified phrase "the __th century" remains the common expression for centurial periods of history.
+Then do they also win the debate on decades?

+Without the grandeur of a century, the decade question has prompted far less (serious) debate.
+The decade, as a periodization of history, is a fairly recent concept; the conventions around centuries don't necessarily apply to decades.

 {::comment}